cmgit/documentdb-java-getting-started/README.md

 ## Running this sample

-1. Before you can run this sample, you must have the following prerequisites:
+* Before you can run this sample, you must have the following prerequisites:

    * An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
        * Alternatively, you can use the [Azure DocumentDB Emulator](https://azure.microsoft.com/documentation/articles/documentdb-nosql-local-emulator) for this tutorial.
    * JDK 1.7+ (Run `apt-get install default-jdk` if you don't have JDK)
    * Maven (Run `apt-get install maven` if you don't have Maven)

-2. Clone this repository using `git clone git@github.com:arramac/documentdb-java-getting-started.git`
+* Then, clone this repository using `git clone git@github.com:arramac/documentdb-java-getting-started.git`

-3. If using the DocumentDB Emulator, please follow instructions at [Azure DocumentDB Emulator](https://azure.microsoft.com/documentation/articles/documentdb-nosql-local-emulator) to install and start the emulator.
+* Next, substitute the endpoint and authorization key in Program.java with your DocumentDB account's values.

-If using your Azure DocumentDB account, please substitute the endpoint and authorization key in Program.java with your account's details.
+* From a command prompt or shell, run `mvn package` to compile and resolve dependencies.

-4. From a command prompt or shell, run `mvn package` followed by `mvn exec:java -D exec.mainClass=GetStarted.Program`
+* From a command prompt or shell, run `mvn exec:java -D exec.mainClass=GetStarted.Program` to run the application.

 ## About the code
 The code included in this sample is intended to get you quickly started with a Java application that connects to Azure DocumentDB.